nwisr/nwisr.github.io/newreferees/index.md

 **6.Dress Code:**

-We have the most permissive uniform code of any referee association that we know of and yet some people feel the need to go outside of it.
-How Are You Being Perceived in the Workplace?
-It’s really important because people form their judgments of us based on what they see and observe about us in the workplace.
-Once we are viewed in a negative light, everything we do from that point on will be blown out of proportion or questioned.
+We have the most permissive uniform code of any referee association, yet some people still feel the need to operate outside of it.
+How are you being perceived in the workplace?
+This is crucial because people form their judgments of us based on their observations.
+Once we are viewed in a negative light, everything we do from that point onward will be magnified or questioned.
+In summary, once someone is perceived negatively, even the smallest actions can be blown out of proportion.

 That, in a nutshell, is it.
 Once you are perceived negatively, every little thing becomes bigger.